Galvanic reaction occurs when two dissimilar metals come in contact in a corrosive environment.

-Caulks are made from one of four base polymers—latex, polyurethane, rubber, or silicone—which determines what materials they will adhere to.
-Whereas sealants are used in many metal fabrication applications regarding seams (such as roof expansions, roof to wall transitions, and gutters) to allow for metal expansion and contraction, caulks are more rigid and are typically used where there isn’t as much movability, to prevent dust and moisture from seeping in.
+Caulks are made from one of four base polymers—latex, polyurethane, rubber or silicone—which determines what materials they will adhere to.
+Whereas sealants are used in many metal fabrication applications regarding seams (such as roof expansions, roof to wall transitions and gutters) to allow for metal expansion and contraction, caulks are more rigid and are typically used where there isn’t as much movability, to prevent dust and moisture from seeping in.
 Galvanic reaction to caulk is dependent upon the type of metal used.

 Silicones are popular because of their superior adhesion to certain metals, such as steel.
 There are two types of silicone caulks: acid cure and neutral cure.
-Neutral-cure silicones are used successfully in metal fabrication projects.
-Acid-cure silicones, on the other hand, can have a corrosive reaction with galvanized metals.
+Neutral cure silicones are used successfully in metal fabrication projects.
+Acid cure silicones, on the other hand, can have a corrosive reaction with galvanized metals.

 How does this all work?
 According to Silicones: Chemistry and Corrosion, “Single part silicone sealers generally contain a cross-linking catalyst (such as a tin compound) that is activated upon exposure to moisture in the air.”
-When acetic acid is released, it attacks and corrodes metals such as copper, zinc, brass, and galvanized steel.
+When acetic acid is released, it attacks and corrodes metals such as copper, zinc, brass and galvanized steel.
 In addition to causing galvanic reaction, it also prevents proper adhesion of the silicone to the metal.
-On the other hand, acid-cure silicone can etch the surface of aluminum and increase adhesion.
+On the other hand, acid cure silicone can etch the surface of aluminum and increase adhesion.

 The best way to prevent galvanic reaction between caulk and metal is to know the chemical properties of the caulk as well as the properties of the metals to be used in a fabrication project.